Madeleine Stowe: 2000-present

 In 2011, Stowe announced her return and began playing Victoria Grayson, the glamorous and powerful matriarch of the Grayson family, on ABC's television drama series Revenge.
 It debuted on September 21, and was picked up for a full season by ABC on October 13.
 Stowe's portrayal of the character received critical praise, and she was nominated for a Golden Globe Award for Best Actress – Television Series Drama for this role.
 In April 2012, she was listed at No. 5 in People magazine's annual Most Beautiful Woman list.
 The series ended in 2015 after four seasons and 89 episodes.

 In May and June 2016, Stowe guest hosted primetime films on Turner Classic Movies, appearing in dozens of wraparounds on the channel.
 In 2019, she returned to acting starring as actress Margot Weston in the Netflix musical drama series, Soundtrack.
 The series was canceled after one season.

+In 2025, Stowe stars in the HBO supernatural horror television series It: Welcome to Derry which is based on Stephen King's novel It (1986) and serves as a prequel to the films It (2017) and It Chapter Two (2019).

+In 2026, Stowe stars as the conniving, wealthy heiress, Gertrude Payne in the Netflix crime drama miniseries I Will Find You adapted from Harlan Coben's 2023 novel of the same name.

 Personal life

 In 1982, Stowe married Brian Benben, whom she had met on the set of the NBC miniseries The Gangster Chronicles the previous year.
+Together they have one daughter, born in 1996.
 Before living in Pacific Palisades, Los Angeles, they lived on a ranch west of Austin, near Fredericksburg, Texas.
 As of 2025, Stowe resides in Memphis, Tennessee in the Midtown historic district of Chickasaw Gardens.

 In 2008, Stowe traveled to Haiti and helped found Artists for Peace and Justice.
-She is on the board of directors of the foundation.
+She serves on the board of directors of the foundation.